yesnik/linux-guides/swap.md

 2. Make the file only accessible to root: `sudo chmod 600 /swapfile`
 3. Mark the file as swap space: `sudo mkswap /swapfile`
 4. Enable the swap file, allowing our system to start utilizing it: `sudo swapon /swapfile`
+    - You may get an error: *swapon: /swapfile: swapon failed: Operation not permitted*
 5. Verify that the swap is available: `sudo swapon --show`
 6. If we reboot, the server will not retain the swap settings automatically.
 Add this line at the end of `/etc/fstab` file: